I May Hate Myself in the Morning: Background

 Womack told Billboard, "Frank brought home 'I May Hate Myself in the Morning.'
 It was almost like the song said, 'Just go with me, this is the direction we need to go.
 With every record I usually will find one song as the anchor and build the record around it.
 That was the song for this record that I started with, and I [looked] for material that fit with that."

 Womack told The Mirror, "This is the kind of stuff I grew up listening to.
 How true is this song?
 Even if you haven't been in that situation, we all know somebody who has.
 It's just honest."
 In an interview with The Mirror Womack said, "I was kind of languishing, not really sure what I wanted to do or what I needed to do.
 But then I heard I May Hate Myself in the Morning, and that was my answer.
 To put it in visual terms, it was like I had a big question mark over my head, and then all of the sudden, I had a big light bulb over my head.
 That song made me want to get back in the studio and make music again.
 I knew from the beginning that I wanted Hate Myself to be the first single.
 That song was not really like the other things that were happening on radio at the time, but at some point, you just have to stand up and say, 'This is who I am."

 After winning the award for best single from the Country Music Association Womack said, "'If you are listening to music that doesn't touch you, music that doesn't mean anything to you, tune into your country station, because we have songs about your life, we have songs that you will love, we have songs that speak to your heart."

 Content

 "I May Hate Myself in the Morning" is a ballad backed by acoustic guitar, with steel guitar and string fills.
 The narrator describes how she is aware of the consequences when she wakes up in the morning, but she is going to have a night of passion with a man anyway.
+He is an ex from her past from whom she can't seem to make a clean break.

 Womack's ex-husband, Jason Sellers, provides backing vocals to the song.